peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Additional Considerations

-Additional considerations for the defintion of a new top-level type include:
+Additional considerations for the definition of a new top-level type include:

 * Existing wide use of an unregistered top-level type may be an indication of a need, and therefore an argument for formally defining a new top-level type.